teddythepooh/academic_starter/content/project/hedonic_price_modeling/index.md

 ---
 title: 3.
-The Elasticity of Residential Property Prices During a Recession
+U.S. Housing Prices During the Great Recession
 summary: Created a log-log model of residential property sales to estimate the impact of a recession on the elasticity of housing prices with changes in the lot area
 tags:
 - all